jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

 ## [7.3](#73-perform-configuration-management-cm-eg-provisioning-baselining-automation-osg-10-chpt-16) Perform Configuration Management (CM) (e.g. provisioning, baselining, automation) (OSG-10 Chpt 16)

-- **Configuration Management (CM)**: collection of activities focused on establishing and maintaining the integrity of IT products and info systems, via the control of processes for initializing, changing, and monitoring the configurations of those products/systems through their lifecycle; CM is the process of identifying, controlling, and verifying the configuration of systems and components throughout their lifecycle
+- **Configuration Management (CM)**: is the process of identifying, controlling, and verifying the configuration of organizational systems and settings; the focus is on establishing and maintaining the integrity of IT products and systems by controlling their initialization and changes, and by monitoring configuration throughout their lifecycle
-  - the three basic components of change control: request control, change control, and release control
+  - the three basic components of change management: request control, change control, and release control
   - CM is an integral part of secure provisioning and relates to the proper configuration of a device at the time of deployment
   - CM helps ensure that systems are deployed in a secure, consistent state and that they stay in a secure, consistent state throughout their lifecycle
 - **Provisioning**: taking a particular config baseline, making additional or modified copies, and placing those copies into the environment in which they belong; refers to installing and configuring the operating system and needed apps on new systems